 The history of China's stock market is relatively short.
 The Shanghai and Shenzhen Stock Exchanges were established in 1990 and 1991 respectively.
-Since then, with the development of laws, regulations and financial services, the Chinese stock market has shown a rapid development.
-As of the end of 2018, more than 3,500 companies were listed on the Shanghai and Shenzhen stock exchanges.
+Since then, with the development of laws, regulations, and financial services, the Chinese stock market has shown rapid development.
+As of the end of 2020, more than four thousand companies were listed on the Shanghai and Shenzhen stock exchanges.
 In 2017, Morgan Stanley Capital International added China A-shares to its emerging market index.
 Along with the Hong Kong Stock Exchange, the Chinese Stock Exchanges in Shanghai and Shenzhen belong to the most important stock exchanges worldwide.

 The rapid expansion of China's IPO market has also contributed to the growth of the global stock market.
 In 2019, Alibaba Group Holdings' Hong Kong IPO raised around 11.2 billion U.S. dollars, becoming the world’s second-largest IPO of that year.
 Due to the large scale of these IPOs, their performance will have an important impact on the trend of the stock market in China and overseas.
 At the same time, the listing of these companies can also help people understand the development of China's economy more comprehensively.

 Due to different listing standards between different regions, many Chinese companies chose to go public overseas.
 Especially, the American and the Hong Kong financial markets were popular among Chinese enterprises, but for different reasons.
 Stock Exchanges in the United States stand out because of their large size and lower listing requirements.
 The Hong Kong Exchange’s advantage is its proximity to mainland China.
 The regulatory hurdles between these two regions are significantly lower than for markets outside of Greater China.
 Alibaba was the largest IPOs in the United States and JD.com the largest public offering in Hong Kong.